sumran58/sumran58/README.md

 I'm a B.Tech graduate in **Artificial Intelligence and Data Science** (CGPA 8.5, 2026), currently working as a **Database Tester** while building full-stack data and ML products on the side — from predictive models trained on large real-world datasets to agentic AI systems and interactive dashboards.
 I enjoy owning a problem end to end: cleaning messy data, building the model, shipping the API, and making the result usable for someone else.

-**Currently open to Data Analyst, Data Scientist, and ML Engineer roles (internships and full-time).**
+**Currently open to Data Analyst, Data Scientist, and AI/ML Engineer roles .**

 ---